 Directions:

-Take Highway 71 east to Route 153.
-Follow 153 east about 2-3 miles to the entrance of Rocky Hill Ranch.
-Look for the old bike hanging from the gateposts.
+Take Highway 71 east to the first Smithville exit, Turn left on Route 153.
+Follow 153 past Buescher State Park for about 2-3 miles to the entrance of Rocky Hill Ranch on the left.

 Technical Level: Medium